Visiting the Temple Mount and Dome of the Rock

 • Make sure you have your passport with you in order to enter the Temple Mount.

 • Dress modestly and respectfully.
-Headscarves are not required.
-Women must have their shoulders covered and should wear long pants or a long skirt.
+Headscarves are not required, but women must have their shoulders covered and should wear long pants or a long skirt.
 Men should not be wearing shorts.

 • Be respectful of the security guards and do not take photos of them.
 Remember this is a holy site so maintaining respect is essential.

-• When visiting it is forbidden to practice Christian or Jewish prayer.
+• When visiting, it is forbidden to recite Christian or Jewish prayers.

 Visiting the Temple Mount and the Dome of the Rock are special, meaningful, and memorable experiences that should not be missed while in Jerusalem.
-Check out our other Jerusalem tours, or ideas for what to do on Shabbat in Jerusalem.
+Check out our other Jerusalem excursions, or ideas for what to do on Shabbat in Jerusalem to make sure your Israel itinerary is packed with adventures and unforgettable memories.

 Useful Information: Visiting the Temple Mount and Dome of the Rock